 In addition, if you are given the ability to decide which students test in your classroom vs. your partner teacher’s classroom, start thinking about those rosters now.
 I usually opt to keep the students who struggle either academically or emotionally with me.
 I’ve always had strong partner teachers that I respect and trust; it’s not about that.
 It just gives them a little extra comfort and support to be with the teacher that prepared them for that particular test on test day.

-Getting all of this organized ahead of time keeps you from feeling unraveled closer to the test and sets helps you make sure no students fall through the cracks.
+Getting all of this organized ahead of time keeps you from feeling unraveled closer to the test and helps you make sure no students fall through the cracks.
 It’s a lot to do, but take it bit by bit and mark it off the to-do list.
-Trust me, “future you” will be so grateful you did it!
-Then you can focus on the fun stuff!
+Trust me, “future you” will be so grateful you did!